T5impact/PacsRevengeCodeSamples/README.md

 # Code Samples for Pac's Revenge

-Pac's Revenge is a 2.5D retro-style FPS game which takes inspiration from classic games such as Pac-Man and Doom.
+Pac's Revenge is a 2.5D retro-style FPS game that takes inspiration from classic games such as Pac-Man and Doom.

 Below are some code samples for some of the systems I designed and created for the game.